G2020sudo/MediaSDK/doc/mediasdk-man.md

 **Description**

 The `mfxExtContentLightLevelInfo` structure configures the HDR SEI message.
+Fields semantic defined in ITU-T* H.265 Annex D.

-If application attaches this structure to the [mfxEncodeCtrl](#mfxEncodeCtrl) structure at [runtime](#MFXVideoENCODE_EncodeFrameAsync), the encoder inserts the HDR SEI message for current frame and ignores `InsertPayloadToggle`.
+For the encoder, if application attaches this structure to the [mfxEncodeCtrl](#mfxEncodeCtrl) structure at [runtime](#MFXVideoENCODE_EncodeFrameAsync), the encoder inserts the HDR SEI message for current frame and ignores `InsertPayloadToggle`.
 If application attaches this structure to the [mfxVideoParam](#mfxVideoParam) structure during [initialization](#MFXVideoENCODE_Init) or [reset](#MFXVideoENCODE_Reset), the encoder inserts HDR SEI message based on `InsertPayloadToggle`.

-Fields semantic defined in ITU-T* H.265 Annex D.
+For the decoder, if the application attaches this structure to the `outputSurface` and the current decode frame have *Content Light Level* SEI, the decoder fills the SEI message into this structure and set `InsertPayloadToggle` to `MFX_PAYLOAD_IDR`.
+If application attaches this structure to the `outputSurface` and the current decode frame does not have *Content Light Level* SEI, the decoder fills the default value `0` into this structure and set `InsertPayloadToggle` to `MFX_PAYLOAD_OFF`.

 **Members**